Roverx64/RoverOS/README.md

 RoverOS is named after my dog, and that is where my username comes from as well.

 ### Planned for next update
-Things I will try to add in the near future
+Things I will try to add in the next update
-* PSF for a basic font
-* Basic GUI
-* More in-depth fault handlers
-* Instruction decoding for debugging
-* Multitasking
+* Buddy & SLAB memory allocator
-* XHCI
+* Barebones XHCI support
-* Drivers
+* MSI/X support

 ### Planned features
-These are things I will likely add in the future
+These are things I will likely add/do in the near future
-* AHCI
-* TTF support
+* AHCI support
-* Networking
-* Custom libc (Likely not POSIX compliant)
-* Auto makefile config
-* ARM (aarch64) support, raspberrypi 3/4 will be the intended platforms
-* Proper UI implementation over legacy x86 RoverOS
+* Generic USB device drivers
+* Reduced amount of C files

 ### Unsupported hardware
 * Non UEFI machines